Janani-m17/PRODIGY_CS_04/README.md

-Sure, here's the README file with an example added:

 # 🛡️ **Simple Keylogger**

 The Simple Keylogger is a Python program designed to capture and log keystrokes entered by users.
 It operates silently in the background, recording keystrokes into a text file.